espressif/esp-matter/docs/en/certification.rst

 Test Harness on RaspberryPi is used for Matter Certification Test.
 You can fetch the TH RaspberryPi image from `here <https://groups.csa-iot.org/wg/matter-csg/document/27406>`__ and install the image to a micro SD card with the `Raspberry Pi Imager <https://www.raspberrypi.com/software/>`__.

-Test cases can be verifed with TH by 4 methods including UI-Automated, UI-SemiAutomated, UI-Manual, and Verification Steps Document.
-A website UI is used for the first three methods. you can follow the instruction in `TH User Guide <https://groups.csa-iot.org/wg/matter-csg/document/24838>`__ to use the website UI.
+Test cases can be verified with TH by 4 methods including UI-Automated, UI-SemiAutomated, UI-Manual, and Verification Steps Document.
+A website UI is used for the first three methods.
+You can follow the instructions in `TH User Guide <https://groups.csa-iot.org/wg/matter-csg/document/24838>`__ to use the website UI.
 For the last method, you should use the chip-tool in path ``~/apps`` of the TH and execute the commands in the `Verification Steps Document <https://groups.csa-iot.org/wg/matter-csg/document/26925>`__ step by step.

 3.2 Matter Factory Partition Binary
 -----------------------------------